NEMO-ocean/NEMO-examples/ADIAB_WAVE/README.md

 # ADIAB_WAVE demonstration case

+We here provide a physical description of this experiment and additional details as to how to run this experiment within NEMO.
+This experiment is **created and tested** for NEMO **code at revision 15197**.

+A ipython notebook is also provided as a demonstration of possible analysis.

 ## Objectives

 The ADIAB_WAVE test case is used to validate the implementation of the Generalized Lagrangian Mean equation in case of wave-current interaction.
 This test case was first proposed by Ardhuin et al. (2008) and is commonly used to test the implementation of the wave-current interaction in open ocean.